Montague Little League: Questions you may have

 How do I know what division I should register my child to play in?

 Minor league level: Is an instructional level.
 One year of Rookies (age permitting) is required before moving to the Minors.
 This is the first level that “player pitch” is required.
 This is quite a challenge for some children to get accustomed to at first.
 At this level pitching, catching and base players become more important and it becomes competitive for these positions, not say the other positions are not as important because they are.
 For more information on league age, go to our websites hand out section and click on the “age determination chart”.
-League Age: primarily 9 and 10 year olds (any child turning nine by December 1st 2007 is considered a nine year-old); (any child turning ten by December 1st 2006).
-Per the “Revised” age determination charts that came out in 2017 a child born between May 1st 2005 and August 1st 2005 is considered a eleven year old.
+League Age: primarily 9 and 10 year olds per the “Revised” age determination charts that came out every year.

 Hitting: Players will be hitting player pitch for the entire game.
 Field Size: The field size is 60-foot base path and pitching is at 46 feet.